 - Let’s say the user opens the attachment

 - Once the attachment is pulled into the system, the EDR solution will analyze the binary file for exploits, but we move on to our third line of defense if that fails.

 - If the Email Security and EDR both fail to detect Follina, we now have an active exploit beginning to generate network activity.

 - The NDR, ThreatEye, comes into play at this point for detection, seeing the unknown external IP and the remote access events for initial access.

 - Meanwhile, the attacker gets reverse shell access to the command line and starts poking around the environment, escalating privileges, etc.

 - If they download another binary, say a second stage backdoor for C2, we could also monitor and detect this, generating alerts for this behavior, and so on with lateral movement.

-ThreatEye NV enters at the second point of detection after the initial phishing email is opened,when the document in calls back to the attacker’s infrastructure.
-ThreatEye NV detects the remote access event via several behavioral analytics and analyzers like RDP, SSH, and PSH.
+ThreatEye enters at the second point of detection after the initial phishing email is opened,when the document in calls back to the attacker’s infrastructure.
+ThreatEye detects the remote access event via several behavioral analytics and analyzers like RDP, SSH, and PSH.